-Highlights for the Five Year Enterprise Capital Improvements Plan (FY 12 - FY16)
+Highlights for the Five Year Enterprise Capital Improvements Plan (FY 13 - FY17)

-Capital improvement projects funded by the Water & Sewer enterprise fund include construction, replacement and upgrades of water delivery system infrastructure; construction and replacement of sewer system infrastructure; upgrades of existing pump stations; brick manhole relining and sewer relining projects; and replacement of various force mains within the City.
+Capital improvement projects funded by the Water & Sewer enterprise fund include the purchase of new billing and tracking software. construction, replacement and upgrades of water delivery system infrastructure; construction and replacement of sewer system infrastructure; upgrades of existing pump stations; brick manhole relining and sewer relining projects; and replacement of various force mains within the City.

 The major project included in the plan is the replacement of a 36" force main that runs along the Hwy 17 Parkway.
 Replacement and installation of approximately one mile of force main will be completed each year.
 The water and sewer projects for Ocean Blvd, 2nd Avenue to 9th Avenue and the 3rd.
-Avenue South Gateway coincide with those projects included in the Oceanfront Development District capital projects plan and will occur as those projects are undertaken.
+Avenue South Gateway coincide with those projects included in the Oceanfront Development District and will occur as those projects are undertaken.